 Habitat: Samolus ebracteatus grows in saline flats, roadsides and areas with low saline soils.

-Distribution in Bahamas/Globally: Samolus ebracteatus occurs on the northern island groupings in the Bahamian Archipelago, as well as the southern United States and the Caribbean region.
+Distribution: Samolus ebracteatus occurs on the northern island groupings in the Lucayan Archipelago, as well as the southern United States and the Caribbean region.

-Medicinal/Cultural/Economic usage: Samolus ebracteatus is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Samolus ebracteatus is not known to be used medicinally in the Lucayan Archipelago.